nuodb/nuodb-python/README.md

 ### Install

-1. If you haven't already, {Download and Install NuoDB}[http://nuodb.com/download-nuodb/]
+1. If you haven't already, [Download and Install NuoDB](http://nuodb.com/download-nuodb/)

 2. Install the pip package